 Work with USAID/BHA partners to develop additional research questions that could be explored by conducting additional secondary data analysis on data collected as part of three previous FAQR field studies conducted in Malawi, Burkina Faso, and Sierra Leone.

 Conduct exploratory analyses with the qualitative and quantitative field study data, possibly including pooled data from more than one study, focused on thematic areas related to quality of feeding and care in the household, child growth, and quality of programming in supplemental and blanket feeding programs

 Aggregate key findings from previous FAQR field study analyses with new data mining analyses and offer relevant recommendations for future research and programming for USAID/BHA.

-Research Engagement on Food Interventions for Nutritional Effectiveness (REFINE) Data Mining –
+Analysis of Research Publications Archived on the Research Engagement on Food Interventions for Nutritional Effectiveness (REFINE) Database –

 Work Stream Contact